royarg02/royarg-repo/README.md

 # royarg-repo

-A custom/unofficial Arch repository hosting packages built from custom `PKGBUILDS`.
+An unofficial Arch repository hosting packages that I use daily.

 ## Instructions to use

+> [!IMPORTANT]\
+> The signing key of this repository has been recently changed. **Existing users** must follow the steps below again.

 1. Since the hosted packages are signed, `pacman` will require the PGP key of the packager.
-Get mine [here](https://royarg02.github.io/assets/anurag.aexpk).
+Get it [here](https://royarg02.github.io/royarg-repo/key.txt).

 2. Add the downloaded key to pacman's list of trusted keys: